LIT-Protocol/chain-signatures/README.md

 npm run dev
 ```

-The client script will print the new string and who updated it, which should be the Lit Automation PKP address
+The client script will print the new string and who updated it, which should be the Lit event listener PKP address
 ```
 ...
 StringUpdated event received: